inferless/google-Paligemma-3b/README.md

-# Llama3
+# PaliGemma 3B
-Llama3 is a LLM released by Meta.
-In this template we will import Llama3 on Inferless.
+PaliGemma 3B is a VLM released by Google.
+In this template we will import PaliGemma 3B on Inferless.

 ## Prerequisites
 - **Git**.
 You would need git installed on your system if you wish to customize the repo after forking.